pwintz/pwintz.github.io/collections/_posts/2026-03-23-confusing-notation.md

 - **Missing comma between array indices**: $x_{11} = x_{1,1}$ (typically).
 When writing matrix or array indices, we typically omit the comma between indices for brevity, expecting readers to parse the subscript as two separate values rather than a single two-digit number.

-## Similar Notation Does Not Mean Similar Meaning
+## Similar Notation Does Not Have Similar Meaning
 *Small visual differences that carry large mathematical significance*

 Students learning to read mathematical notation must develop sensitivity to subtle visual distinctions that experienced mathematicians process automatically.
 Slight difference in size, position, or shape can completely change the meaning of an expression.